Hawks are diurnal birds of prey found in Louisiana and across the United States.

 In Louisiana, the Red-tailed Hawk prefers semi-open landscapes such as fields, farming lands, and grasslands to hunt their small mammal prey and build nests high atop branches or shrubs surrounded by tall trees for cover.

-The easiest places to spot these types of hawks in Louisiana are around roadside parks, as they are used by people passing through due to human activity near these areas, like camping or hiking trails.
+The easiest places to spot these types of hawks in Louisiana are around roadside parks, which are used by people passing through due to human activity near these areas, such as camping or hiking trails.Â

 They typically hunt during the day to surprise their unsuspecting animal prey with impressive aerial dives ending with sharp talons grabbing whatever luckless animal below them happens upon just as they pounce down toward the ground below.